kumartushar/zookeeper-platform/README.md

 ### systemd-service

 Install zookeeper service for systemd, enable and start it.
-Run *java* cookbook as it is needed to launch zookeeper.
+Install *java* package by default.

 Resources/Providers
 -------------------